openmelody/mt-plugin-theme-manager/README.md

   designer to constrain the ways in which a theme can be customized and virtually eliminates the need for users to edit templates.

-## Don't Let Upgrades Break Your Theme
+## Don't Let Theme Upgrades Break Your Web Site

 Upgrading a theme should be something every user should not only be able to do, but something they feel comfortable and safe in doing.
-Sadly, that is not often the case.
-Frequently, the thought of upgrading a theme is fraught with anxiety because upgrading may end up breaking your web site.
-And who in their right mind wants that?

-Theme Manager prevents this by allowing themes to operate in two modes: developer mode and production mode.
+Adding new features to a blog through templates, for example, requires iterative testing that can result in a broken site.
+Themes and Theme Manager provide varied functionality to make testing, deploying, and upgrades an easier process.

-In developer mode, a theme in the CMS is linked directly to the theme's source files on the file system.
+When creating a new theme or testing proposed changes you can work with a theme in Developer Mode (such as on a non-public development server or in a separate test blog within your Melody or Movable Type installation).
+In developer mode, a theme in the CMS is linked directly to the theme's template source files on the file system.
 When the theme changes on the file system, it changes in the CMS.
 This helps make iterating through changes to your web site much faster and more enjoyable.

-When a theme is in production mode, then the link between the CMS and theme's source files are broken, such that changes to the theme on the filesystem will not automatically appear on the live site.
-This allows for designers to work within the CMS on changes to a theme without fear of those changes they are iterating on and testing disruption the live/production web site.
-Then, when a set of changes are ready, simply re-apply the theme to live site and presto, your changes are live.
+Adding new templates in Designer mode is also easier: just define the template in `config.yaml` -- the template will be automatically added with the template definition you create.
+Similarly, Custom Fields and Field Day fields are automatically added (and updated) based on the contents of your `config.yaml` file.

+When a theme is in Production Mode it is stable.
+Templates are not linked to their filesystem counterparts and are not automatically updated.
+Custom Fields and Field Day fields are similarly not automatically updated.
+When a new version of a theme is available, it's new features can be deployed by using Theme Manager's theme upgrade capability, helping you to understand exactly what will be affected by the upgrade and what to expect.
+Just look for the Upgrade button on the Theme Dashboard.
+The result: a smooth upgrade to a theme's new capabilities without unexpected downtime.

 # Prerequisites